 Tune Up -Your return on investment is way better than flowers.
-A tune up is one of the best things you can do for your car and is a great way to check over your car.
-Our Tune Up service checks your fluids, battery, belts and hoses, filters, and spark plugs; all the little things that are vital to keep your car running efficiently.
+A tune up is one of the best things you can do for your car and is an excellent way to check over your vehicle.
+Our Tune Up service checks your fluids, battery, belts and hoses, filters, and spark plugs; all the little things that are vital to keeping your car running efficiently.

-Shocks and Struts – Bouncing up down in a horse buggy is only romantic, if there’s actually a horse and carriage.
-If you’re heading out somewhere special on valentine’s day and you car handles like you’re driving over cobblestone, it’s time to bring your car in for our pothole recovery package.A yearly inspection for your shocks and struts reveals worn components and problems.
+Shocks and Struts – Bouncing up down in a horse buggy is only romantic, if there are a horse and carriage.
+If you’re heading out somewhere special on Valentine’s Day and you car handles like you’re driving over cobblestone, it’s time to bring your vehicle in for our pothole recovery package.A yearly inspection for your shocks and struts reveals worn components and problems.
 As these parts wear down the ride and handling performance can deteriorate, not to mention winter potholes can hasten the wear.

 Undercarriage – Speaking of carriages, or your car’s undercarriage rather, salt and road grime is a silent car abuser.
-How often are you looking under your car?
-Don’t worry, most people don’t.
-Cold, salt, and snow make for an nasty cocktail that can ruin your car’s finish as well as rust and wear through the metal body under your car.
+How often are you looking under your vehicle?
+Don’t worry; most people don’t.
+Cold, salt, and snow make for a nasty cocktail that can ruin your car’s finish as well as rust and wear through the metal body under your vehicle.
 We know it’s winter and with the snow piles still melting, it can be a challenge, but try to keep your car clean.
 Run through a carwash with an undercarriage spray.
 Make sure you’re bringing in your car for tune-ups and while we’re under there checking your major components, will give your car a visual inspection for any spots of wear that could pose a problem later on.